AdetunjiTejumade/customer_support_system/README.md

 ## Assumptions
 - There's an admin that creates Agent accounts (The sign up api only creates customer accounts).

-## Limitations

 ## Issues
 - Automaticallly assigning tickets to agents.
 Currently this is done randomly.
-Can be improved to follow the round-robin technique
+Can be improved to follow the round-robin technique.

 ## Feedback
+Instructions were pretty clear